rapidfish/personnummer/README.md

 ## Features

 ### Parsing
-- Automatic checksum validation when parsing a personnummer string.
+- Automatic checksum validation when parsing a personnummer string into a Personnummer object.

 - Produces an Optional<Personnummer> when parsing.
 If an input string is not valid, it becomes an empty Optional